• Skip to primary navigation

 • Tweet

-An easy and super flavorful baked feta pasta casserole made with few pantry items.
-Cherry tomatoes mixed with garlic, basil and feta then baked until melty and mixed with pasta.
+flavorful baked feta pasta casserole made with few pantry items.
+Cherry tomatoes mixed with garlic, basil and a block of feta cheese baked until melty then mixed with pasta.

 Next time try this creamy chicken spaghetti it is made with rotel and cheddar cheese.